JEGDevStudios/portfolio-web-designer/README.md

     - Keep contact information and links up to date
     - Debugging the server
     - Adjust meta tags if necessary
-## 8. Licencia
+## 8. Licence
-Licencia del Proyecto: Licencia Propietaria (Leer archivo "LICENSE" del repositorio)
+Proyect licence: Propietary licence (read file "LICENSE" from the repository)